carrieprice78/website/content/guides/libguides/_index.md

 ## Storage and Reusable Elements Guide (Internal)

 I used the storage guide to keep reusable boxes that appeared frequently on many guides.
 I also used a storage guide to display resuable elements like headers, boxes, and other customized CSS or HTML elements.
 A user could see what it looked like before using the code in their own site.
-Users could also simply reuse a box that had the correct information, and the boxes could be updated from one place.
+Content creators could also simply reuse a box that had the correct information, and the boxes could be updated from one place.

-You might also consider adding a sandbox page here, so that users can try out different designs before going live.
+You might also consider adding a sandbox page here, so that content creators can try out different designs before going live.

 ## Reusable Pages Guide (Internal)